Goutte/godot-trackball-camera/README.md

 Features
 --------

-- stays around its parent node, even if it moves
+- stays around its parent node, even if the latter moves
 - no gimbal lock (quaternions FTW)
 - camera inertia for a smoother experience
 - the parent node does not have to be centered in the camera's view